 Dutch Elm Disease

 Dutch Elm Disease (DED) is caused by a fungus that affects Elm trees.
 The American elm is the most susceptible to this disease, with cedar elm being only moderately susceptible.
-This disease prevents elm trees from transmitting water from the roots to the crown and eventually causes them to wilt and die.
-The disease progresses through infected trees very rapidly.
-A specimen showing early symptoms of the disease will typically die within six to eight weeks.
+This disease prevents elm trees from transmitting water from the roots to the crown and eventually causes them to wilt and die, progressing through infected trees very rapidly.
+A specimen showing early symptoms will typically die within six to eight weeks.

 How the Disease Spreads